Discover more from Activist Explorer Newsletter, by Juliana Barnet

 At the same time, many details, impressions, characterization, even the bleak color palette and other cinematographic choices, show us the union and the strike in a negative light.

-This build-up of unarticulated impressions is more harmful than an overt anti-union message, because devices like those mentioned above play on our ingrained stereotypes: the manipulative union; the loutish, inarticulate workers; the strike sowing dissension and causing hardship.
-These affect us without our notice, and may or may not be deliberate; the filmmakers may simply be weaving their own unexamined prejudices into the story.
+The build-up of unarticulated impressions is more harmful than an overt anti-union message, because devices like those mentioned above play on our ingrained stereotypes: the manipulative union; the loutish, inarticulate workers; the strike sowing dissension and causing hardship.
+These affect us without our notice.
+Perhaps the filmmakers’ didn’t notice, either, but merely wove their own unexamined prejudices into the story.

-Pride is not without flaws in terms of activist representation—the LGSM members are all White, for instance, and the fact that their leader was in real life a socialist is absent in this story.
+Pride is not without flaws in terms of activist representation—the LGSM members are all White, for instance, and the fact that their leader was in real life a socialist is absent in this story, as well as other interesting details you can find in this review.
 And while the striking miners are shown in a much more nuanced and humanizing way than in Billy Elliot, we still don’t learn very much about the strike or its context.
 I know, a movie is not a history lesson, but a little more info could have been integrated very naturally into a couple of conversations, just as it could have in Billy Elliot.

 Overall, however, Pride gives a much fairer view of this epic struggle, and ends not with the union’s defeat but with a major London march, with the miners and LGSM marching together amid thousands, leaving us with an uplifting image that reinforces its thoughtful exploration of the complexities and the beauty of solidarity.